by Ready4K contributing author Curran Mahowald, M.A. Cognitive Science in Education

 Juliana Urtubey, bilingual special education teacher in Nevada (Interview with ACSD)

-The funds of knowledge of immigrant families (also known as “newcomer” families) are too often undervalued or overlooked by schools.
+The funds of knowledge of immigrant families (also known as “newcomer” families) are too often undervalued or overlooked by most schools.
 Culturally responsive family engagement that fosters genuine two-way relationships can help with this.

 Here are more resources to learn about family engagement for parents of students who speak a language other than English at home and students with disabilities: